 Introductory Visit and Review.
 Prior to or within 48 hours after the provision of Personal Care Services to a Resident, a nurse shall review the Resident's service plan with all relevant personal care workers.
 This review may be conducted in the Resident's Unit or at another appropriate location within the Residence, as determined by the nurse.
 The personal care workers must demonstrate competence in the assigned personal care tasks (including Self-administered Medication Management) in the Resident's service plan.
 Such competence may be demonstrated either through a verbal review of these tasks or, if deemed necessary by the nurse, by the demonstrated performance of the tasks by such workers.
 An Introductory Visit shall also be conducted and documented in the Resident's record whenever the Resident's personal care needs change significantly, as determined by the nurse.
 Such documentation shall be kept current.

 Supervision.
-A qualified nurse shall, at least twice per year, evaluate the Personal Care Services provided by personal care staff of the Residence or by contracted providers.
+A qualified nurse shall, at least once every six months, evaluate the Personal Care Services provided by personal care staff of the Residence or by contracted providers.
 A written record of the staff or provider's performance of personal care skills shall be completed after each evaluation and shall be kept in the employee's personnel file.
 Personal care staff who provide Self-administered Medication Management shall also be evaluated on their awareness of and compliance with SAMM regulations and the applicable Residence policies and procedures.

 Exemptions.
 The following individuals are exempt from Personal Care Services Provider Training Requirements as set forth in 651 CMR 12.07(4).
 However, these individuals must complete the general orientation and Ongoing In-service Education and Training as set forth in 651 CMR 12.07(1), (2), and (3).